End User Applications - Configuring POP3 in Microsoft Outlook

 • Mobile devices can be configured with the same settings as defined below.
 For configuration guidelines, consult your mobile phone software documentation.

 • Although LDAP and cloud passwords are accepted for POP connections, new messages can only be sent outbound via SMTP Authentication when using a Mimecast Cloud password.
-We recommend any users accessing these features utilize a cloud password for both services.
+We recommend that any users accessing these features utilize a cloud password for both services.

 Creating a POP account in Microsoft Outlook

-You can create a POP account in Microsoft Outlook, by using the following steps:
+You can create a POP account in Microsoft Outlook by using the following steps:

 1. Open the Email Account Settings in Outlook: